To learn about the basic scaling concepts in Spring Cloud Data Flow, see the Scaling guide.

 spring.cloud.stream.kafka.binder.minPartitionCount property sets the minimum number of partitions that the Kafka binder configures on the topic, which is where the transform-processor is subscribing for new data.

-scaletest stream is deployed you should see:
+scaletest stream is deployed you should see the following:

 Singe application instances for each application.

 Use the SCDF's built-in Grafana dashboard to review the stream application's throughput and the other application metrics: